Justice For Ryan - Ryan's Law

 We have suffered a gross miscarriage of justice and desperately need your help so that we can change our laws.
 Currently our justice system and our current laws are failing the victims and their families of knife crime up and down our country.

-We are demanding a change in our Criminal Justice System to allow the right for victim’s families in serious crime cases to challenge and appeal serious “perverse” jury verdicts after acquittal.
+We are demanding a change in our Criminal Justice System to allow the right for victim’s families in serious crime cases to challenge and appeal serious “perverse” jury acquittal verdicts.
 That is one that went against the law or against the evidence or which “no reasonable jury could have come to”

-Sadly, our Ryan was brutally taken away from us in the early hours of Sunday 6th August 2017 due to being fatally stabbed to death in Chicago’s nightclub in Stourbridge.
+Sadly, our Ryan was brutally taken away from us in the early hours of Sunday 6th August 2017 due to being fatally stabbed to death inside Chicago’s nightclub in Stourbridge.